Apress/Introduction-to-PHP/README.md

 ##	A Web Server

 If you’re using Macintosh or Windows, they don’t come with a suitable web server.
-You can down load one of the following:
+You can download one of the following:

 -	XAMPP: www.apachefriends.org/download.html.